typhomnt/Website/content/post/raymarching_intro.md

 ## Introduction ##

 In this tutorial, I will introduce another well known rendering approach which is very similar to ray tracing but operates in a slightly different way, especially as it treats surfaces as distance fields.
 Ray tracing is based on the principle that we can compute analytically ray-surface intersections, being with triangles or more complex surfaces.
-However, this can be limitation as we are bound to display only surfaces for which we are able to compute ray-surface intersection.
+However, this can also be a limitation as we are bound to display only surfaces for which we are able to compute ray-surface intersection.
 Thus, Ray Marching comes into place and allows us to display any surface defined by an expression $f(x,y,z) = 0$ such that $\left\lVert \nabla f \right\rVert = 1$, in other words a distance field.
 More preciselly, in our context the $f$ function can also represent negative distances.
 It is referred as a Signed Distance Function (SDF) which means that when $f(p) > 0$, $p = (x,y,z)$ lies outside the surface and when $ f(p) < 0 $ it lies inside the surface.
 Note the D for Distance in SDF which imposes the condition $\left\lVert \nabla f \right\rVert = 1$.

 ## Main Principle ##

-The main principle of Ray Marching remains similar to Ray Tracing: for each pixel of the screen, we cast a ray spreading from the camera center to the pixel, however instead of computing ray surface intersections by solving an equation, we iterate through each generated ray step by step and check if we intersect a surface at each step by evaluating the scene SDF at the current location.
+The main principle of Ray Marching remains similar to Ray Tracing: for each pixel of the screen, we cast a ray spreading from the camera center to the pixel, however instead of computing ray surface intersections by solving an equation, we iterate through the generated ray step by step and check if we intersect a surface at each step by evaluating the scene SDF at the current location.
 More precisely, for a given ray $r(t) = \vec{d}t + c_{camera}$ and a given surface, we compute the SDF of the surface $f(r(t))$ and check if it equals 0.
-If not we increase $t$ by a given amount $\delta_t$.
-Note that $t = 0 $ at the beginning of this process and that if $f(r(0)) < 0$ we start inside a surface and stop the process.
+If not, we increase $t$ by a given amount $\delta_t$.
+Note that $t = 0 $ at the beginning of this process and that  $f(r(0))$ should be positive.
 In practice $f(r(t)) = 0$ never occurs in our programming world, instead we will check if $f(r(t)) \leq 0$ meaning that we went through the surface.

 {{< figure library="true" src="/Images/RayMarch_Intro/RayMarch.png" title="Representation of a scene SDF" lightbox="true" >}}

 Note that each surface like a Sphere or a Plane defines its own SDF that represents the closest distance from any given 3D point $p$ to the surface.
-Raymarching also gives us the opportunity to combine each SDF with different operators in order to build multiple scenes with the same surfaces.
-The basic operation being the union of a SDF : $$SDF_{scene} =  \bigcup SDF = \min\limits_{f \in SDF}(f(p))$$ Several other operators are commonly used like the intersection, the substraction or the smooth union.
+Ray Marching also gives us the opportunity to combine each SDF with different operators in order to build multiple scenes with the same surfaces.
+The basic operation being the union of a SDF : $$SDF_{scene} (p) =  \bigcup SDF (p) = \min\limits_{f \in SDF}(f(p))$$ Several other operators are commonly used like the intersection, the substraction or the smooth union.

 Union         |  Intersection |  Substraction | Smooth Union
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: